andreweacott/tado-prometheus-exporter/ONBOARDING.md

 **Why it matters:** First startup in automation (CI, Kubernetes) will hang until you authenticate.
 Pre-authenticate before deploying.

+**6. Circuit Breaker State is Not Persisted**

+The circuit breaker resets to "closed" on exporter restart, even if it was open before.

+**Why it matters:** Restarting the exporter will bypass the circuit breaker protection temporarily.
+Don't restart the exporter as a "fix" for circuit breaker issues—you'll just hit the same failures again.

+**Better approach:** Wait for the circuit to self-heal, or fix the underlying API issue.

 ### Modern vs Legacy Patterns

 **Current (Modern) Patterns:**
 - OAuth2 device code flow (no pre-registered app)
+- Circuit breaker for API resilience
+- Metric validation before recording
 - Graceful degradation on errors
 - Structured logging with context
 - Self-monitoring (exporter health metrics)
 - Multi-stage Docker builds
 - Table-driven tests
+- Separation of concerns (extraction vs validation in zone_metrics.go)

 **What to Avoid:**
 - Hard-coded credentials (always use env vars or CLI flags)
 - Panicking on errors (use proper error handling)
 - Global variables (except for metrics, which are Prometheus convention)
 - Unmarshaled JSON maps (use the library's typed structs)
+- Recording unvalidated metrics to Prometheus

 ---